rna-oop/2425-m1-geniomhe-group-6/lab3/README.md

         ```
         - The method takes the model_id and atom_info as arguments that are retrieved from the  `Parser` and calls the corresponding methods in the builder object in a specific order to add the model, chain, residue, and atom information.

-#### ii.
-Builder class
+#### Builder class

-The `Builder` class is an interface, implemented as an abstract class with all its methods being abstract.
+- The `Builder` class is an interface, implemented as an abstract class with all its methods being abstract.

-It defines the methods that the concrete `Builder` classes should implement.
+- It defines the methods that the concrete `Builder` classes should implement.

 ```python